wojtekoziol/bmi_calculator/README.md

 - Share the result

 # Comments
-Optimized only for iPhone X, 11, 11 Pro, 12, 12 Pro.
+Optimized only for iPhones.
 Feel free to contribute!